fenago/python-networking-sysadmins/development/lab_guides/Lab_10.md

 ![](./images/C13963_10_36.jpg)

-Figure 10.36: Output with the info () method
+Caption: Output with the info () method

 As you can see, `.info()` reveals the count of non-null values in each column along with the column type.
 Since some columns have less